 The following instructions apply only to Stanford University employees required to wear N95 respirators.
 For employees who are not required to wear a N95 respirator, but would like to wear one for purposes of comfort, refer to different procedures.

-- The SU Occupational Health Center will review the completed forms, then notify the supervisor and user of the medical evaluation results.
+- The SU Occupational Health Center will review the submitted medical questionnaire, then notify the supervisor and user of the medical evaluation results.